SmithsonianWorkshops/Species_Delimitation_2021_08/PHRAPL_conda_install.md

 * Download these libraries separately and unzip: wget https://github.com/ariadnamorales/phrapl-manual/blob/master/dependencies/rPython_0.0-6.tar.gz wget https://github.com/ariadnamorales/phrapl-manual/blob/master/dependencies/P2C2M_0.7.6.tar.gz
+* If `wget` doesn't work on your system, download them directly from the GitHub site by clicking.

 * Try typing `which R` to make sure it's the version you just installed with conda.
 * Start R by typing `R`